For Museums, State/National Parks, Heritage Sites, Powwows, Cultural Centers & Schools

 Below: Historical examples of corn-hulling/storage bags, housed in museum collections (see bottom of page for links to view such bags online).
 Above: Twining a corn-hulling bag, by Jessica Diemer-Eaton, 2017.

 To create the open twine-work of these typed of bags, warps were transposed with neighboring warps.
 The structure varied depending on the twisting of the warps.
 These bags were generally made of inner bark fibers (like basswood), either loose fibers or twisted cordage.
 They presumably could have also been made of plant fibers, like those from nettle or dogbane.
+Most are finished with a braided hem around the opening... just one of a few traditional style of rims used on Great Lakes bags.

 Great Lakes Plain Twined Storage Bags